vancevillar/VILLAR-PA-1/README.md

 # VILLAR-PA-1
-This repository contains Experiment 1: Introduction To Python Programming in our ECE2112 course.
+This repository contains Experiment 1: Introduction To Python Programming for our ECE2112 course.

 # **1. Word Rotation Problem**